 Should I Put My House in a Trust?

 It’s important to understand the implications of having a house in trust before making a binding decision.
 Here, the main advantages and drawbacks.

 Bypassing the hassle, delays, and costs associated with probate is a leading reason for using a trust.

 Probate expenses can vary by location and the size of the estate but traditionally include legal fees, executor fees, appraisal fees, and other administrative costs.
-In California, for example, probate fees are capped at 4% for the estate’s first $100,000 in assets and gradually decrease to 0.5% for estates exceeding $15 million.
+While probate costs will vary depending on the size of the estate and the state you live in, they can often be 4% to 7% of the estate or more.

 You may also want to avoid probate to keep the details of your estate private.
 Probate is a public process that can reveal your estate’s worth and chosen beneficiaries.

 Trusts are also useful tools for providing a financial safety net for children in the unexpected event that both parents die.
 A trustee manages the assets on behalf of any minor beneficiaries.
 Terms can be set to transfer control of assets held in the trust to children when they reach a certain age.

 Putting certain assets in a trust could help some seniors qualify for Medicaid.
 If you’re 65 or older, your home and furnishings are usually exempt from the asset limit to qualify, but the threshold is low: around $2,000 in most states.

 Setting up a trust can be complex.
 There are usually more costs in creating a trust than a will.

 With a revocable trust, you need to track income from assets held in the trust to report on your personal tax returns.
 If you designate a third-party trustee to manage the trust, maintenance costs could add up over time.